 Essentially, this is simply a fish oil supplement and is fairly similar to others that are in the marketplace.
 While the strength may be better than most, you also end up paying for that difference, so it isn’t as good as it seems.

-One thing I'm confused about is the price and service size.
-For example, on Amazon a 4-pack of their Amalaki bottles goes for around $100 (the distribution of reviews is surprisingly good🙂
+One thing I’m confused about is the price and serving size.
+For example, on Amazon, a 4-pack of their Amalaki bottles goes for around $100 (the distribution of reviews is surprisingly good🙂

 Personally, I wouldn’t even consider paying $100 for what is essentially just fruit juice but the price is for four 750 ml bottles.
 But what is the serving size?
 If it’s 1 bottle per serving, then you are paying $25 for a bottle of fruit juice.
 If you just take a shot, then the story is different.

 Likewise, the omega-3 supplements are around $40 for a bottle of 60.
 In both cases, the prices from distributors are probably a little bit cheaper.

 Now, these products are still on the expensive side and many people wouldn’t consider paying that much – especially when there is little proof that they do anything at all.
 Nevertheless, the prices are more reasonable than most other MLMs in this field.

 Zrii has no qualms about marketing its opportunity and promotes selling for the company as a way to ‘live without limits’.
 From the images, it looks like the company has the same almost cult-like mentality that you often see in MLMs.

 This pattern is one that I find deeply disturbing and it means that distributors tend to be extremely one-sided about the company’s products and opportunities, refusing to see any potential issues or limitations.
 This can also make it difficult to learn more about the opportunity, as a lot of the reviews will have this same bias.

 In terms of the opportunity itself, the company promotes a number of different ways to earn money.
 These are broken down into three categories: immediate, residual and lifestyle (two of which are shown below):